thomas21-jquerry/sudoku_solver/README.md

 This web app use node.js.
 All the backtracking code can be found in public/js folder.

+## Working
+you can provide the sudoku grid with any value click on solve bit to automatically solve the sudoku board

 You can see the website at https://sudoku-solver-backtracking.herokuapp.com/